tekumara/notes/ssh-agent.md

 1. enable `AddKeysToAgent yes` and `UseKeychain yes` via ssh config for the host that uses the key
 1. make sure the key is not yet present in the agent
-1. use ssh to sucessfully connect to the host which will add the key to the agent **and** the keychain.
+1. use ssh to successfully connect to the host which will add the key to the agent **and** the keychain.

 For more details see [OpenSSH updates in macOS 10.12.2](https://developer.apple.com/library/archive/technotes/tn2449/_index.html)